Salvations?

 Auctor: It’s not my intention to even try to do so right now, that would too big a tangent at this point.
 For now it’s enough to remember that if God doesn’t save us apart from anything we do then salvation is a transaction.

-Auctor: That applies to the second sort, or stage, of salvation, what I refer to as noological salvation.
-While ontological salvation is, among other things, the promise of immortality at some point in the future, noological salvation is freedom from the power of sin by being given knowledge of the Good News of our ontological salvation and truly believing it.
+Auctor: That applies to the second sort, or stage in some cases, of salvation, what I refer to as noological salvation, which is freedom from the power of sin by being given knowledge of the Good News of our ontological and proleptic salvation and truly believing it.
 Faith, in other words.
-When someone comes to realize that God is at peace with them because of what Christ did, and that there is nothing they have to do to please God or earn His forgiveness, they are freed from the power of sin, which is the law or religion, and one can say that they have been saved “noologically,” or saved from a relative perspective, and have been brought into membership in the body of Christ.
+When someone comes to realize that God is at peace with them because of what Christ did, and that there is nothing they have to do to please God or earn His forgiveness, they are freed from the power of sin, which is the law or religion, and one can say that they have been saved “noologically,” or saved from a relative perspective, and have been brought into membership in the body of Christ, although I should also quickly mention that one has to understand that Christ actually died, meaning ceased to exist as a conscious being for three days, as well, although that’s a whole other topic we can discuss at another time.

 Lector: Ah, I see.
 But you mentioned three different types of salvation.
-What’s the third one?
+Is the proleptic salvation you mentioned already the third type?

-Auctor: That would be what I refer to as eschatological salvation, the physical experience of salvation which occurs at our resurrection and/or vivification, when the mortal puts on immortality and we can finally enjoy the full salvation that we had all along in Christ.
+Auctor: Yes, and when it finally happens, meaning when it’s no longer proleptic, it can also be referred to as eschatological salvation, and this will be the physical experience of salvation that will occur at our resurrection and/or quickening — or vivification, as “quickening” is sometimes translated — when the mortal puts on immortality and we can finally enjoy the full salvation that we had ontologically all along in Christ.

 Lector: Interesting.
 So we’ve been saved, we’re being saved, and we will be saved, all at the same time.